angrycuban13/Just-A-Bunch-Of-Starr-Scripts/Upgradinatorr/README.md

 # README

-Script to manually search *n* items that are not tagged with a specific tag in your - Radarr only for now -  media library. *n* is the number of items this script will search for, this has the added benefit that you don't hammer your indexers and get banned :)
+Script to manually search *n* items that are not tagged with a specific tag in your Radarr/Sonarr media library. *n* is the number of items this script will search for, this has the added benefit that you don't hammer your indexers and get banned :)

 ## Requirements